- Home /

 Our knowledge and experience

 Our case handlers and ombudsmen are appointed to settle disputes fairly and reasonably – they have a wide range of technical, academic and professional qualifications and experience.
-And while a financial background is useful, case handlers and ombudsmen are appointed to settle disputes because they have the ability to listen to all sides of the story and arrive at decisions fairly.
+And while a financial background is useful, investigators and ombudsmen are appointed to settle disputes because they have the ability to listen to all sides of the story and arrive at decisions fairly.

 How we work